Hillary-Robert/airbnb-clone-project/README.md

 # airbnb-clone-project

-**A full-stack web application that replicates the core features of Airbnb.
-This project allows users to browse listings, view property details, and complete bookings in a secure and responsive environment.**
+**A full-stack web application that works like Airbnb.
+It lets users search for places to stay, view property details, and make bookings in a safe and user-friendly way.**

 ---

 ## Project Description

-This project is a comprehensive full-stack clone of Airbnb.
-The goal is to create a functional booking platform where users can explore property listings, view detailed pages, and book accommodations.
-The app includes both frontend and backend functionality, as well as deployment readiness.
+This project is a full-stack clone of Airbnb.
+The goal is to build a working website where users can explore listings, see full details of properties, and book them.
+The project includes both frontend and backend parts and can be deployed online.

 ---

 ## Learning Objectives

-- Build responsive and accessible UI/UX with modern design principles.
+- Learn how to design responsive and easy-to-use web pages.
-- Structure a complex web application using a component-based architecture.
+- Understand how to build a complex website with many parts.
-- Practice collaboration in a real-world development workflow.
+- Work together as a team to build a full project.
-- Follow industry best practices for web development.
+- Follow best practices in web development.

 ---

 ## Tech Stack

 - **Frontend**: HTML, CSS, JavaScript (React)
 - **Backend**: Node.js, Express
 - **Design**: Figma
 - **Version Control**: Git & GitHub